samanthaming/samanthaming.com/articles/tidbits/23-no-else-return.md

 - Early exit
 - Fail fast

-I'm not sure if there is an actual offical term.
+I'm not sure if there is an actual official term.
 If there is, leave in the comment below and I'll update this list.

 ## Refactoring with a Ternary Operator